JonmarCorpuz/SecondBrain/Protocol - DNS.md

 The Domain Name System protocol is a protocol that's used to translate human-readable domain names into numerical IP addresses

 * Standard DNS queries and responses use port UDP 53 (Port TCP 53 is used for DNS messages that are greater than 512 bytes)
+* Devices will save a DNS server's responses to a local DNS cache, which prevents them from querying the DNS server every single time they want to access a same destination

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)